imuniyat/callysto.github.io/content/post/About/index.md

 image:
   caption: 'Embed rich media such as videos and LaTeX math'
 ---
+Teachers, welcome to Callysto!

+Callysto is a free, online learning tool that helps Grades 5-12 students and teachers learn and apply in-demand data science skills including data analysis and visualization, coding, and computational thinking.
+Our interactive learning modules are available in a variety of subjects – from math to history – and are aligned with existing curriculum.

+Callysto's mission is to foster computational thinking and data literacy skills in Canadian schools.

+The Callysto program ran between YEAR-YEAR and was facilitated by the non-profit organizations Cybera and the Pacific Institute for the Mathematical Sciences.
+It was funded under the national CanCode program.

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.